bot-app/trading/docs/exchanges.md

 ![Binance futures settings](assets/binance_futures_settings.png)

-Freqtrade will not attempt to change these settings.
+Trading will not attempt to change these settings.

 ## Kraken